hunnel/openVINO_install_guide_linux_without_FPGA/configure_model_optimizer_linux.md

 ## Configure the Model Optimizer

-You must configure the Model Optimizer for the framework that was used to train the model.
-This section tells you how to configure the Model Optimizer through scripts provided with installation.
+You must configure the Model Optimizer for the framework that was used to train the model. (supported frameworks: Caffe*, TensorFlow* and MXNet*) This section tells you how to configure the Model Optimizer through scripts provided with installation.

 > For instructions on how to configure Model Optimizer manually, see the [Model Optimizer Developer Guide](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer)